teamplify/teamplify-runner/README.md

 [Teamplify](https://teamplify.com) is a personal assistant for your development team that helps you track work progress and notify your team about situations that may require their attention.
 It is available in two options:
-[in the cloud](https://teamplify.com) or as on-premise installation.
+[in the cloud](https://teamplify.com) or as an on-premise installation.
 This package is the installer and runner for the on-premise version.